-There is a risk of delay in our redemption of the Term Preferred Stock, and we may fail to redeem such securities as required by their terms.
+There is a risk of delay in our redemption of the mandatorily redeemable preferred stock, and we may fail to redeem such securities as required by their terms.

 We generally make investments in private companies whose securities are not traded in any public market.
 Substantially all of the investments we presently hold and the investments we expect to acquire in the future are, and will be, subject to legal and other restrictions on resale and will otherwise be less liquid than publicly traded securities.
 The illiquidity of our investments may make it difficult for us to obtain cash equal to the value at which we record our investments quickly if a need arises.
-If we are unable to obtain sufficient liquidity prior to the mandatory redemption date or any other date on which we are required by law or the terms of a series of Term Preferred Stock to redeem shares of such series, we may be forced to engage in a partial redemption or to delay a required redemption.
-If such a partial redemption or delay were to occur, the market price of the Term Preferred Stock might be adversely affected.
+If we are unable to obtain sufficient liquidity prior to the mandatory redemption date or any other date on which we are required by law or the terms of a series of mandatorily redeemable preferred stock to redeem shares of such series, we may be forced to engage in a partial redemption or to delay a required redemption.
+If such a partial redemption or delay were to occur, the market price of the mandatorily redeemable preferred stock might be adversely affected.